About Forum Strategy

 Training and development

 Forum Strategy provides a wide range of training and development support for CEOs, board members and leadership teams.
-Our five regional CEO networks provide high quality opportunities for learning and reflection on key areas of successful organisational development.
+Our six regional CEO networks provide high quality opportunities for learning and reflection on key areas of successful organisational development.
 Our annual CEO conference has developed a strong reputation for cutting edge leadership thinking and insight, and our suite of provision for academy trustees is ensuring that this important group are well supported as their organisations grow rapidly.

 We provide bespoke training for trustees and executives teams and regularly design and deliver programmes and resources on behalf of teaching school alliances and government agencies.